Ronald Acuña Jr. Player Props: Braves vs. Rockies

 Ronald Acuña Jr. At The Plate

-- Acuna has 92 hits and an OBP of .403 to go with a slugging percentage of .576.
-All three of those stats are tops among Atlanta hitters this season.
+- Acuna has 92 hits and an OBP of .401 to go with a slugging percentage of .569.
+All three of those stats rank first among Atlanta hitters this season.

-- Among qualifying hitters in MLB play, he ranks third in batting average, eighth in on-base percentage, and sixth in slugging.
+- Among qualifying hitters, he ranks third in batting average, while his on-base percentage ranks eighth and he is fifth in slugging.

-- In 42.0% of his games this year, Acuna has had at least one RBI.
-He's picked up more than one in 13.0% and driven in three or more of his team's runs in seven contests.
+- Acuna has had at least one RBI in 41.4% of his games this season (29 of 70), with more than one RBI nine times (12.9%).
+He has also accounted for three or more of his team's runs in seven contests.

+- In 41 of 70 games this year, he has scored, and 17 of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.